-Should a competitor introduce a new design or system or feel that any aspect of these regulations is unclear, clarification may be sought from the FIA Formula One Technical Department.
-If clarification relates to any new design or system, correspondence must include:
+Should a competitor feel that any aspect of these regulations is unclear, clarification may be sought from the FIA Formula One Technical Department.
+If clarification relates to any new design or system, correspondence must include :

-- a full description of the design or system; - drawings or schematics where appropriate; - the Competitor's opinion concerning the immediate implications on other parts of the car of any proposed new design; - the Competitor's opinion concerning any possible long term consequences or new developments which may come from using any such new designs or systems; - the precise way or ways in which the Competitor feels the new design or system will enhance the performance of the car.
+- a full description of the design or system ; - drawings or schematics where appropriate ; - the Competitor's opinion concerning the immediate implications on other parts of the car of any proposed new design ; - the Competitor's opinion concerning any possible long term consequences or new developments which may come from using any such new designs or systems; - the precise way or ways in which the Competitor feels the new design or system will enhance the performance of the car.

-2.5 New systems or technologies:
+2.5 New systems or technologies